andiigonzalez/Power_Outage_Analysis/README.md

 <h5 style="margin: 0 2px 20px 0; text-align: center; color: darkblue;"> Missingness Dependency of Outage Duration on Year:</h5>
+In this analysis,  we compared the distribution of outage duration missingness across the years in our dataset through a permutation test with 1000 permutations using TVD as the test statistic.
+During this permutation test we obtained the following values:

 - Observed TVD statistic: 0.3874
 - P-value: 0.0

+Using a 5% significance level, we can say that there is statistically significant evidence to determine that the missingness of outage duration depends on year.
+Thus, we can infer that outage duration misisngess if MAR on Year.

 ## **INSERT EXPLANATION**
 <iframe src= "assets/images/OutageDuration_vs_Year.html" width="700" height="400" frameBorder="0"></iframe>